 Architecture modularity results in limiting the scope of a defective service to the area where a possible aberration may arise.
-If one of software features fails, the entire application keeps running.
+If one of the software features fails, the entire application keeps running.
 Concurrently, a development team that was involved in its creation fixes bugs and seamlessly puts software into production.
 That is why an error in software performance does not cause its downtime or any significant inconvenience to users.

 This also concerns security incidents.
 As different features are separated, a piece of software that behaves maliciously can be handled in a time-effective manner, while other features stay untouched.

-Consequently, this architecture enhances an application’s failure tolerance, which in turn brings about an improved customer experience and strong business reputation.
+Consequently, this architecture enhances an application’s failure tolerance, which in turn brings about improved customer experience and a strong business reputation.
 Also, this structure eliminates the risk of loss of important corporate data or downtime for the period when an application does not work or functions poorly.

 An improved pace of the delivery of new features is a key success factor in highly competitive markets, as it allows leaving competitors’ offerings behind.
 A software architecture that comprises multiple services allows for quick updating and modification to meet current market and user requirements.

 This is because the development team does not need to revise the whole application, they only need to update or modify a target service.
 Adopting a microservice architecture allows releasing new features in a more cost-effective manner than a monolithic architecture.

 Enhanced Software Flexibility